mikedenly/mikedenly.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a PhD student in the Department of Government at the University of Texas at Austin and [Governance Team](http://www.ipdutexas.org/governance.html) Leader at Innovations for Peace and Development.
-My [research](https://mikedenly.com/research/) centers on the political economy of development, with a focus corruption, natural resources, and public goods provision.
+My [research](https://mikedenly.com/research/) centers on the political economy of development, with a focus corruption, natural resources, and foreign aid.
 At UT-Austin, I [teach](https://mikedenly.com/teaching/) a two-semester undergraduate Research Practicum course.

 Prior to joining UT-Austin, I worked for the US State Department, the European Commission, and the World Bank.
 Since starting my PhD, I have consulted extensively for the World Bank and USAID on governance and anti-corruption issues.